krishmohile-max/Data-Projects-/README.md

 6.Profitability Analysis
 Compares product margins to identify the most profitable product lines.

+7.Discount Analysis
+Asseses to what degree are discounts driving sales and their impact on overall revenue.

 ## V.Key Insights

 1.Sales increased 14.23% year-over-year, driven primarily by higher order volume.